DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - Carter did not record a catch in last week's game versus the Eagles.

-- Over his last three games, Carter racked up three catches on five targets and averaged 5.7 receiving yards.
+- During his last three games, Carter has three catches (on five targets) for 17 yards, averaging 5.7 yards per game.

 Carter's Washington Teammates